BIOGRAPHY

 Art Basel Miami, Goodman Gallery, USA

-Sensing the Subject, A selection of Piet Viljoen’s art collection, The New Church.
-Curated by Penny Siopis, Cape Town, South Africa
+Sensing the Subject, a selection of Piet Viljoen’s art collection, The New Church Museum.
+Curated by Penny Siopis, Cape Town, SA

-The Art of Banking: celebrating through collections, Standard Bank, Johannesburg, South Africa
+The Art of Banking: celebrating through collections’, Standard Bank, Johannesburg, SA

 FIAC, Paris, France

-Recollect, Southern Guild, The Woodstock Foundry, Cape Town, South Africa
+Recollect, Southern Guild, The Woodstock Foundry, Cape Town, SA

 2011

-Persona, Johans Borman Fine Art, Cape Town, South Africa
+Persona, Johans Borman Fine Art, Cape Town, SA

-Editions, Goodman Gallery Projects, Arts On Main, Johannesburg, South Africa
+Editions, Goodman Gallery Projects, Arts On Main, Johannesburg, SA

 The Armory Show, Goodman Gallery, New York, USA

-Twenty - South African Sculpture of the Last Two Decades, Nirox Sculpture Park, Gauteng, South Africa
+Twenty - South African Sculpture of the Last Two Decades, Nirox Sculpture Park, Gauteng, SA

-1910 to 2010: From Pierneef to Gugulective, South African National Gallery, Cape Town, South Africa
+1910 to 2010: From Pierneef to Gugulective, South African National Gallery, Cape Town, SA

 2009

 Dada South?
-Exploring Dada legacies in South African art 1960 to the present, The South African National Gallery, Curated by Roger van Wyk and Kathryn Smith, Cape Town, South Africa
+Exploring Dada legacies in South African art 1960 to the present, Iziko SA National Gallery, Curated by Roger van Wyk and Kathryn Smith, Cape Town, SA

 Life Less Ordinary, Djanogly Art Gallery, Lakeside Arts Centre, University Park, Nottingham, UK